 Total Cost | £13,500

 As one of our students all of your teaching and assessments are included in your tuition fees, including, lectures/guest lectures and tutorials, seminars, laboratory sessions and specialist teaching facilities.
 You will also have access to a wide range of student support and IT services.

 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

 Core texts: Multiple copies of core text are held within the library and e-books are identified where possible, however due to limited availability students are recommended to purchase a copy for their own use.
-It is possible for students to buy send-hand copies.
-Cost £40 - £60.
+It is possible for students to buy second-hand copies.
+Indicative cost is £40 - £60.

 SCHOLARSHIPS, BURSARIES AND AWARDS

 We have a variety of scholarship and bursaries available to support you financially with the cost of your course.
 To see if you’re eligible, please see our Scholarships and Awards.

 - Typical offer